-If you press both buttons simultaneously, you will turn the PITCH SYNC feature on (as shown by the PITCH SYNC 'ON' INDICATOR).
+On Pitch Sync models, pressing both buttons simultaneously will turn the PITCH SYNC feature on (as shown by the PITCH SYNC 'ON' INDICATOR).
 Press both buttons again to turn the PITCH SYNC off if it is not needed.
 Refer to Section 3.2 for more information on the PITCH SYNC feature.